Players: 4-10 | Time: 120 Min. | Genre: Skirmish

 Some of you might have caught that I said two colored cards when you level up.
 The first card is always an upgraded version of your original card while the second one is an alternative and when I say alternative, I don’t mean a slight variation.
 These substitute cards can be such a drastic change that they modify the core concept of the character.
 To give one example, Brogan the elf barbarian.
 Yes, you’ve read that right.
 He likes to spend his evenings charging at enemies to show them his new axe while being hard to kill.
 His alternative skill set allows him to stab people from a distance by throwing spears at them and arming himself with support skills to help his minions.
 That’s just 1 character out of 22.
 If you are concerned about replayability, don’t be.

 Despite the growth of board games for the past few years, competitive team games outside of the “party game” label are just as rare as a leprechaun riding a unicorn.
-Sure, collaboration between players isn’t new but what makes Guards of Atlantis work is how cogs in it’s system promotes chemistry and teamwork.
+Sure, collaboration between players isn’t new but what makes Guards of Atlantis work is the emphasis on chemistry and teamwork.